phun-ky/phun-ky.github.io/src/assets/posts/2006-08-08-mod_rewrite-made-easy.md

 ```

 If this was hard or you want to learn more, check out the cheat sheet posted
-with this post or read this
+with this post or read this [.htaccess](http://corz.org/serv/tricks/htaccess2.php) tips and tricks.
-<a class="ph" target="_blank" rel="noopener noreferrer" href="http://corz.org/serv/tricks/htaccess2.php">.htaccess
-tips and tricks</a>.